Scattered spring: How climate change disrupts the synchrony of biological events: S. Supporting Information

-Tables \ref{tab:mean_bloom_bins}-\ref{tab:sd_bloom_bins} show data from the historical lilac--honeysuckle phenology network compiled by Rosemartin et al. (2015), limited to common lilac and updated using data from USA NPN (Switzer et al., 2025) as describd in the main text.
-We bin sites and years within a grid of baseline temperatures (\(\alpha\), rows) and springtime warming temperatures (\(\beta\), columns) and calculate the mean and standard deviation of the observed bloom date, as the number of days since January 1.
-The results are consistent with Figures \ref{fig:lilac_te_mean1} and \ref{fig:lilac_te_mean2} in the main text.
-The mean and variance are nonlinear functions of $\alpha$ and $\beta$.
-In particular, the variance generally increases when $\alpha$ increases (holding $\beta$ fixed) and decreases when $\beta$ decreases (holding $\alpha$ fixed).
+Tables \ref{tab:mean_bloom_bins}-\ref{tab:sd_bloom_bins} show data from the historical lilac--honeysuckle phenology network described in the main text.
+We bin sites and years within a grid of winter temperature (\(\alpha\), rows) and spring warming (\(\beta\), columns) and calculate the mean and standard deviation of the observed bloom date, as the number of days since January 1.
+The results are consistent with Figure \ref{fig:lilac_te} in the main text.
+The mean and standard deviation are nonlinear functions of $\alpha$ and $\beta$.
+In particular, the standard deviation generally increases when $\alpha$ increases (holding $\beta$ fixed) and decreases when $\beta$ decreases (holding $\alpha$ fixed).